Principle 1: Humans are Collective

 - 20% are creative, energetic leaders.
 This group optimises anti-entropy by harnessing chaos and fluid situations, enhancing collective beliefs and coherence which in turn optimises collective anti-entropy.

-- 80% are ‘The Body’ who are, broadly speaking, neutral.
-‘The Body’ are activated by the energy of those at the extremes to varying degrees, depending on the phase of the cycle.
+- 60% are ‘The Body’ who are, broadly speaking, neutral.
+‘The Body’ are activated by the energy of those at the extremes of this scale,to varying degrees, depending on the phase of the phase of society on the five phase lifecycle.

 - 18% are ‘The Unaffirmed’.
 Lacking essential parental love, they are unconsciously self-destructive and by extension act with entropy on the system.